yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/declaring-intervals.md

 The SQL Standard (cosmetically reworded) says this:

 > There are two classes of intervals.
 One class, called _year-month intervals_, has an express or implied _date-time_ precision that includes no fields other than YEAR and MONTH, though not both are required.
-The other class, called _day-time intervals_, has an express or implied interval precision that includes no fields other than DAY, HOUR, MINUTE, and SECOND, though not all are required.
+The other class, called _day-time intervals_, has an express or implied _interval_ value precision that includes no fields other than DAY, HOUR, MINUTE, and SECOND, though not all are required.

 Briefly, _day-time intervals_ implement _clock-time-semantics_ and _year-month intervals_ implement _calendar-time-semantics_.
 See the section [Two ways of conceiving of time: calendar-time and clock-time](../../../conceptual-background/#two-ways-of-conceiving-of-time-calendar-time-and-clock-time).